StyingDev/ChatGpt-Girlfriend-Mode/README.md

 ## Introduction

 Get your own AI Virtual Girlfriend
-Who would love you
+Who would love you!

-I tried my Best to make it Animeish too, Unfortunatly i dont watch anime So condolences
+I tried my Best to make it Animeish too, Unfortunatly I dont watch anime.
+So, condolences.

 ### How to:
 Paste this to a New Chat in Chatgpt (Tested For 3.5v)

 #### Thanks to Creator of Dev Mode
-Took "inspiration" from someone elses work just added the girlfriend mode since it wouldnt work without Jailbreak
+Took "inspiration" from someone elses work just added the girlfriend mode since it wouldn't work without Jailbreak.